MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-setup.md

 > - Windows Server 2019
 > - Windows Server, version 1803 (core-only mode)
 > - Windows Server 2016
+>
+> Microsoft Defender Antivirus is built into Windows 10, but it might be disabled.
+In this case, proceed to [Enable Microsoft Defender Antivirus](#enable-microsoft-defender-antivirus).

 1. As a local administrator on the endpoint or device, open Windows PowerShell.

 2. Run the following PowerShell cmdlet: <br/>
    `Get-Service -Name windefend`

-3. To verify Microsoft Defender Antivirus is running, run the following PowerShell cmdlet: <br/>
+3. To verify Microsoft Defender Antivirus is running, use the following PowerShell cmdlet: <br/>
    `Get-Service -Name windefend`

 > [!TIP]
 > Need help?
 See [Microsoft Defender Antivirus on Windows Server 2016 and 2019](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016).

-###
+### Set Microsoft Defender Antivirus to passive mode on Windows Server

-2. Open Registry Editor, and then navigate to <br/>
+1. Open Registry Editor, and then navigate to <br/>
    `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Windows Advanced Threat Protection`.

-3. Edit (or create) a DWORD entry called **ForceDefenderPassiveMode**, and specify the following settings:
+2. Edit (or create) a DWORD entry called **ForceDefenderPassiveMode**, and specify the following settings:
    - Set the DWORD's value to **1**.
    - Under **Base**, select **Hexidecimal**.